Nonlinear Odd Viscoelastic Effect

-While this chiral setup effectively demonstrates the geometric nature of the effect, we further note in passing that the three-band effect can also be retrieved in models with a~preserved invariant, analogously to the two-band Hopf case.
-Indeed, when all bands are gapped and characterized by a classifying space $U(3)/U(1)^3$, this allows for an integer invariant (${\pi_3[U(3)/U(1)^3]=\mathbb{Z}}$) that does not rely on additional symmetries beyond translational symmetry and particle conservation symmetry~\cite{Lapierre2021, Jankowski2025gerbe}.
+We observe that the responses are significantly weaker in the phase $|m| > 3$, owing to the suppression of the geometric tensors by the virtual transition matrix elements.
+In the considered model, this suppression further results in a $2$~order of magnitude difference between the two- and three-band contributions.
+While this chiral setup effectively demonstrates the geometric nature of the effect, we note in passing that the three-band effect can also be retrieved in models with a~preserved invariant, analogously to the two-band Hopf case.
+Indeed, when all bands are gapped and characterized by a classifying space $\mathsf{U}(3)/\mathsf{U}(1)^3$, this allows for an integer invariant (${\pi_3[\mathsf{U}(3)/\mathsf{U}(1)^3]=\mathbb{Z}}$) that does not rely on additional symmetries beyond translational symmetry and particle number conservation~\cite{Lapierre2021, Jankowski2025gerbe}.